Phono stage pre-amps? 180 gram vinyl? Who can make sense of it all? No sweat, fam. Here’s everything you need to know about record players.

 In a suitcase stereo, these same processes take place.
 They're simply all housed in the same box.

 TL;DR: It’s all magic!

 Vinyl is for everyone.
 And you can get in on the fun at almost any budget.
 It can be daunting, sure.
-And the internet is full of arduous information and conflicting opinions.
 And it might not be as simple as just grabbing something off the shelf at Urban Outfitters or Target.
 But it really doesn’t have to be all that hard to get something that sounds nice, looks great, and ain’t gonna ruin your records.
 Below are four stereo setups that illustrate what’s out there and what it might cost you.

 Lo-fi doesn’t necessarily mean lesser-than.
 In fact, it almost seems strange to listen to Meet the Beatles! or A Date With the Everly Brothers on anything other than a lo-fi stereo.
 That was the common mode of listening in the '60s, anyhow.
 So sometimes it’s best to avoid all that pretension and focus on the fun, maybe cross-legged on a rug with your LPs spread out across the floor.
 It’s easier on the pocket, anyhow.

 Be warned, though: a cheap turntable with a heavy, ceramic needle can inflict serious damage to your records.
 Thankfully, the Crosley Nomad comes equipped with a moving magnet Audio Technica stylus and a counterweight that will keep it from digging into your grooves.
 If you’re looking for some cheap thrills, this is a great place to start.